hamzaazam430/tryhackme_docs/OWASP Top 10/Notes.md

 - To avoid password guessing attacks, ensure the application enforces a strong password policy.
 - To avoid brute force attacks, ensure that the application enforces an automatic lockout after a certain number of attempts.
 This would prevent an attacker from launching more brute force attacks.
 - Implement Multi Factor Authentication - If a user has multiple methods of authentication, for example, using username and passwords and receiving a code on their mobile device, then it would be difficult for an attacker to get access to both credentials to get access to their account.

+## Broken Authentication Practical

+For this example, we'll be looking at a logic flaw within the authentication mechanism.

+A lot of times what happens is that developers forgets to sanitize the input(username & password) given by the user in the code of their application, which can make them vulnerable to attacks like SQL injection.
+However, we are going to focus on a vulnerability that happens because of a developer's mistake but is very easy to exploit i.e re-registration of an existing user.

+Let's understand this with the help of an example, say there is an existing user with the name admin and now we want to get access to their account so what we can do is try to re-register that username but with slight modification.
+We are going to enter " admin"(notice the space in the starting).
+Now when you enter that in the username field and enter other required information like email id or password and submit that data.
+It will actually register a new user but that user will have the same right as normal admin.
+That new user will also be able to see all the content presented under the user admin.

+To see this in action go to http://MACHINE_IP:8888 and try to register a user name darren, you'll see that user already exists so then try to register a user " darren" and you'll see that you are now logged in and will be able to see the content present only in Darren's account which in our case is the flag that you need to retrieve.